 ‘Selling diamonds!’
 Sergeant Harris said, raising his eyebrows.
 ‘Sounds like a pretty good number to me.
 Is the money good?’

 ‘Good enough!’ the Sergeant replied, not quite believing what he had just heard.
 ‘I’d bet you’re making a mint.
 I always thought you would do well, especially as a salesman.
-“He can charm the birds out of the trees!”
+“That good looking fellow, he can charm the birds out of the trees!”
 That’s what they all said about you.’

 ‘Who on earth said that?’
 Brent replied with a cheeky grin, before asking his old Sergeant where he had been.

-‘Good.
+‘Good for you.
 Listen, I’ll catch up with you later.
-I need to find a table to put these drinks down,’ Brent said, before moving towards the back of the bar to find a free table.
+I need to find a table to put these drinks down.’
+Brent said, before making his way towards the back of the bar to find a free table.
 He was just about to sit down, when he noticed John shaking hands with Sergeant Harris.

-The group of teenagers was just starting to get a little too loud for Brent.
-All in all, the atmosphere was good humoured.
+The group of teenagers was just starting to get a little too loud for Brent, but all in all, the atmosphere was good humoured he thought.
 One boy, aged about fifteen, was pathetically sticking his tongue out to see if he could touch the tip of his nose, much to the amusement of his friends.
-However, not to Brent, who decided to look for a quieter table.
+However, not to Brent, who was still nursing a bit of a hangover decided to look for a quieter table.

 ‘Damn!
 That’s the last fucking thing I wanted.’